Linaro/lava/doc/v2/developing-tests.rst

 Actions to be run for a LAVA test
 *********************************

+There are three important sets of actions that will be run for a LAVA
+test:

 #.
+Deploy: The information needed to set up a device to boot a test
-Deploy: Each device type supports a range of deployment
+   image.
+Each device type supports a range of deployment methods.
-   methods.
 #.
+Boot: The steps to follow to start the test image on the
-Boot: Each device type supports a range of boot methods.
+   device.
+Each device type supports a range of boot methods.
 #.
-Test: Run the lava test shell.
+Test: Run the lava test shell, running the specified tests.

 Examples
 ********